NeelBhowmik/xray/README.md

 :boom: List of datasets and papers (not exhaustive)!

-:owl: Our epochal mission: Time to gather all those papers and datasets about X-ray security imaging onto this page!
-Let's turn this into the one-stop-shop for the research community - no need to wander around - we've got you covered!
+:owl: *<small> Our epochal mission: Time to gather all those papers and datasets about X-ray security imaging onto this page!
+Let's turn this into the one-stop-shop for the research community - no need to wander around - we've got you covered! </small>*

 :space_invader: This is constantly updated with the latest datasets, papers - check in regularly for updates!